peetertinits/me/_posts/2019-05-18-DH-Helsinki-Hackathon-is-a-rollercoaster.md

 ---
-title: "Blogging during the Helsinki Digital Humanities Hackathon 2019"
+title: "DH Helsinki Hackathon is a rollercoaster"
 header:
 categories:
   - hackathon